Mixed signals from Russia over Ukraine, says Boris Johnson

 Russia denies it is planning an attack, despite having more than 100,000 troops at Ukraine's border.

-The build-up has brought increasingly grave warnings in recent days, with the UK joining the US is saying an invasion could come at any time.
+The build-up has brought increasingly grave warnings in recent days, with the UK joining the US in saying an invasion could come at any time.

 Speaking to reporters after an emergency meeting of UK ministers to discuss the situation, Mr Johnson said Russia had shown an "openness to conversations" about resolving the crisis diplomatically.